 What this place lacks in tangible “things to do”, it makes up for with mental adventures.
 Anyway, here’s the part you probably came here for.

 First things first, you should stay at La Cumbre.
-It lacks some basic amenities like hot water, working Wi-Fi, and just about everything else but it has some of the most beautiful views you will ever see in your life.
+It lacks some basic amenities like hot water, working Wi-Fi, and just about everything else.
+It makes up for what it lacks by having some of the most beautiful views you will ever see in your life.
+With or without hallucinogenic help.
 Everything else becomes worth it once you’ve made a few good friends to share a mushroom tea and a few beers with.
 You’re a dirty backpacker anyway.
 Do you really need a hot shower?

-La Cumbre has cabins that start at 150 pesos ($7-8) per night.
+Seriously, stay at La Cumbre.
+They have cabins that start at 150 pesos ($7-8) per night.
 I’m talking private cabin.
 My hostel in Oaxaca cost twice that much to be in a dorm with six people.
 Admittedly, that hostel had hot water, good Wi-Fi, and all the finer things in life, but hey, when you’re on a budget, who needs any of that fancy stuff like hygiene and social media.

 Now, on to the mushrooms.
 You can literally get them anywhere and the town prides itself on those mushrooms.
-Before travelers discovered the magic of San Jose del Pacifico, the locals have been indulging in hongos for generations and generations.
+Before travelers discovered the magic of San Jose del Pacifico, the locals have been indulging in hongos magicos for generations and generations.
+Maria Sabina is practically a deity in Mexico, especially Oaxaca.
 Don’t feel like a stupid tourist gringo because I guarantee the locals are all about it.
 You can ask anybody about it and they’ll point you in the right direction.
 The first time I asked a local shop owner “donde puedo comprar los psicedelicos?”, I felt like I was going to get arrested on the spot.
 The lady, who was a mother with her baby in a stroller, pointed me in the right direction and soon enough, I discovered that this town truly did not give any f*cks.